harry3201/Airquality-etl/README.md

-# Air Quality India — ETL & Analytics Pipeline
+# Indian Air Quality ETL & Analytics Pipeline

 A portfolio data-engineering project that builds a complete ETL pipeline on top of India's public hourly air-quality dataset: extraction,